Welcome to People First Dorset

 For people with learning disabilities, we change lives by tackling loneliness and social isolation.
-We challenge discrimination, help improve health and wellbeing, and enable people to speak up and be heard.
+We challenge discrimination, help improve health and wellbeing, and promote equality by enabling people to speak up and be heard.

 Our projects empower people with learning disabilities to make and maintain friendships while connecting with their community; then develop their communication and speaking up skills, enabling them to become more independent and confident.